rolinh/pydeo/README.md

     pip install -r requirements_dev.txt

-Once done, make sure all tests pass by running `make test`.
+Once done, make sure all tests pass by running `invoke test`.
-Make also sure your additions are conform to PEP8 by running `make pep8`.
+Make also sure your additions are conform to PEP8 by running `invoke pep8`.